auditize/auditize/doc/docs/overview.md

 ## API keys

 API keys are used to access Auditize programmatically through the REST API.
 Like [Users](#users), API keys have a set of [Permissions](#permissions).
 When a new API key is created, a secret is generated and only shown once.
-If you lose the secret or want to generate a new one, you can generate a new secret for an existing API key.
-In that case, the former secret will no longer be valid.
+A new secret can be generated for an existing API key (if you lose the secret for instance).
+In this case, the former secret will no longer be valid.

 ## Permissions